guzmud/anansi/README.md

 The craft level is the steganographic engine.
 It exchanges data with both the network and the application levels.
 Besides the insertion and extraction of steganographic data, it can provide a light flag system.
 For the moment, the craft level is quite locked around network steganography through binary substitution but should evolve to provide new functionalities.

 The application level is made of all the homebrew applications available.
 At this stage of the project, a lab testing application (sending k random chars) and a crude file exchange application exist.
-Once the two other levels are more stable, the potential of the solution and the available applications should expend.
-The applications are completed by information treatments, like a Lagrangian interpolation system (providing repetition without redundancy).
+Once the two other levels are more stable, the potential of the solution and the number of available applications should expend.
+The applications are completed with information treatments, like a Lagrangian interpolation system (providing repetition without redundancy).
 A LFSR module (modifying the steganographied data to limit spectral analysis) is being rewritten, and with time, new information treatments should appear.

 Apart from the solution components, you may also find different useful libraries (checksums, shamir, etc.).